Final Girl - All 20+ Feature Film Boxes Compared!

 I'm looking for / I am...
 Recommendation Reasoning

-🎬 My very first box The Happy Trails Horror (Hans the Butcher / Camp Happy Trails) S1·F1 No special rules.
-Every core mechanic can be learned without distraction.
-A mandatory rulebook starting point.
+My very first box The Happy Trails Horror (Hans the Butcher / Camp Happy Trails) S1·F1 No special rules.
+Every core mechanic is learnable without distractions.
+The mandatory rulebook starting point.

-🎬 Second box, a gentle step up Once Upon a Full Moon (The Big Bad Wolf / Storybook Woods) S2·F4 or Carnage at the Carnival (Geppetto the Puppet Master / Carnival of Blood) S1·F4 Big Bad Wolf = an organic difficulty increase.
-Geppetto = great theme, moderate complexity.
+Second box, a gentle step up Once Upon a Full Moon (The Big Bad Wolf / Storybook Woods) S2·F4 or Carnage at the Carnival (Geppetto the Puppet Master / Carnival of Blood) S1·F4 Big Bad Wolf = an organic ramp-up in difficulty.
+Geppetto = a great theme with moderate complexity.

-🎬 Entry into S3 Hell to Pay (Razorface / Hellscape) S3·F2 An S-tier location + the series' most accessible killer.
-Confirmed as the S3 entry point by every source we've analyzed.
+Series 3 entry point Hell to Pay (Razorface / Hellscape) S3·F2 S-tier location + the series' most accessible killer.
+Confirmed as the S3 starter by every source I checked.

-🎬 Entry into S4 A Demon in the Shadows (Berith the Fallen Angel / L'armes Abbey) S4·F3 or Bad Times at Buddyland (Billy the Bear / Buddyland) S4·F1 L'armes Abbey = our top S-tier recommendation.
-Buddyland = a simple testing ground, just like Happy Trails.
+Series 4 entry point A Demon in the Shadows (Berith the Fallen Angel / L'armes Abbey) S4·F3 or Bad Times at Buddyland (Billy the Bear / Buddyland) S4·F1 L'armes Abbey = the S-tier top pick.
+Buddyland = a simple proving ground, similar to Happy Trails.

-👻 A different win condition The Haunting of Creech Manor (The Poltergeist / Creech Manor) S1·F2 · A Demon in the Shadows (Berith the Fallen Angel / L'armes Abbey) S4·F3 Creech Manor: the killer is unbeatable, rescue a child instead of killing.
-L'armes Abbey: defeating the killer isn't enough – the possessed Ursula must also be revived via Divine Blessings.
+A different win condition The Haunting of Creech Manor (The Poltergeist / Creech Manor) S1·F2 · A Demon in the Shadows (Berith the Fallen Angel / L'armes Abbey) S4·F3 Creech Manor: the killer can't be defeated – rescue the child instead of killing anything.
+L'armes Abbey: beating the killer isn't enough – you also need to revive the possessed Ursula via Divine Blessings.

-🤖 Sci-fi / space horror Into the Void (The Evomorph / USS Konrad) S2·F1 · Panic at Station 2891 (The Organism / Station 2891) S2·F2 USS Konrad = one of the best maps in the game (Alien).
-Station 2891 = The Thing, with the most management overhead of any killer.
+Sci-Fi / space horror Into the Void (The Evomorph / USS Konrad) S2·F1 · Panic at Station 2891 (The Organism / Station 2891) S2·F2 USS Konrad = one of the best boards in the game (Alien).
+Station 2891 = The Thing, with more to manage than most other killers.

-🕵️ Hidden movement / tactical cat-and-mouse The Green Terror (The Volk'ar / Pesadilla Verde) S4·F4 The Volk'ar is the only hidden-movement killer in the entire Final Girl system.
+Hidden movement / tactical cat-and-mouse The Green Terror (The Volk'ar / Pesadilla Verde) S4·F4 Volk'ar = the only Hidden Movement killer across the entire Final Girl lineup.

-🗺 Best locations for cross-combinations USS Konrad · Hellscape · L'armes Abbey The three S-tier locations.
-They elevate almost every killer.
-The highest replay value across every combination.
+Best locations for cross-combinations USS Konrad · Hellscape · L'armes Abbey The three S-tier locations.
+They elevate almost any killer.
+The highest replay value across all combinations.

-⭐ Highest replay value The Falconwood Files (The Slayer / Falconwood) S3·F3 · Into the Void (The Evomorph / USS Konrad) S2·F1 · Madness in the Dark (The Ratchet Lady / Wolfe Asylum) S2·F5 Mission system / free-form play / Amped cards + "Final Girl 2.0" make every game feel new.
+Highest replay value The Falconwood Files (The Slayer / Falconwood) S3·F3 · Into the Void (The Evomorph / USS Konrad) S2·F1 · Madness in the Dark (The Ratchet Lady / Wolfe Asylum) S2·F5 Mission systems / free-form play / Amped cards + "Final Girl 2.0" reshape every game.

-🔥 Maximum challenge Slaughter in the Groves cross-combined (!) · Panic at Station 2891 · A Rotten Harvest Don't play Inkanyamba + Sacred Groves together (hyper-frustrating).
-Grimlash risks an instant loss when Harvest Madness exceeds level 3 – risk/reward pushed to the extreme.
+Maximum challenge Slaughter in the Groves CROSS-combined (!) · Panic at Station 2891 · A Rotten Harvest Don't play Inkanyamba on Sacred Groves together (hyper-frustrating).
+Grimlash risks an instant loss for crossing Harvest Madness level 3 – risk/reward taken to the extreme.

 5. Cross-Combinations – What Works, What Doesn't